 Following this training, participants will be able to access additional free resources on the CEOP website, cascade awareness-raising sessions to other staff, parents, children and young people.

 For more information, and to view some of the resources available, go to www.thinkuknow.co.uk.

 We support all of those working with children and young people to have, as a minimum a ‘foundation’ knowledge of child protection that allows them to recognise and respond to concerns about a child.

-The contents of the pack should always be treated as first step information for those with an interest in this area and do not replace the need to take the further learning steps you may need.
+The contents of the pack should always be treated as first-step information for those with an interest in this area and does not replace the need to take the further learning steps you may need.

 This file may not be suitable for users of assistive technology.
 Please contact us to request an accessible format.